-NorthWestern Corporation, doing business as NorthWestern Energy, provides electricity and/or natural gas to approximately 743,000 customers in Montana, South Dakota Nebraska, and Yellowstone National Park.
-As you read this discussion and analysis, refer to our Consolidated Statements of Income, which present the results of our operations for 2020, 2019 and 2018.
+NorthWestern Corporation, doing business as NorthWestern Energy, provides electricity and/or natural gas to approximately 753,600 customers in Montana, South Dakota Nebraska, and Yellowstone National Park.
+As you read this discussion and analysis, refer to our Consolidated Statements of Income, which present the results of our operations for 2021, 2020 and 2019.
 Following is a discussion of our strategy and significant trends.

 We are working to deliver safe, reliable and innovative energy solutions that create value for customers, communities, employees and investors.
 This includes bridging our history as a regulated utility safely providing low-cost and reliable service with our future as a globally-aware company offering a broader array of services performed by highly-adaptable and skilled employees.
 We seek to deliver value to our customers by providing high reliability and customer service, and an environmentally sustainable generation mix at an affordable price.
+The energy landscape is changing and we are committed to meeting the changing demands of our customers through continued investment to enhance reliability, security and safety, grid modernization, and integrate even more renewables, while meeting our growing demand for capacity.
 We are focused on delivering long-term shareholder value through:

 - Infrastructure investment focused on a stronger and smarter grid to improve the customer experience, while enhancing grid reliability and safety.
-This includes automation in distribution and substations that enables the use of changing technology. - Integrating supply resources that balance reliability, cost, capacity, and sustainability considerations with more predictable long-term commodity prices. - Continually improving our operating efficiency.
+This includes automation in customer meters, distribution and substations that enables the use of proven new technologies. - Investing in and integrating supply resources that balance reliability, cost, capacity, and sustainability considerations with more predictable long-term commodity prices.

+• Continually improving our operating efficiency.
 Financial discipline is essential to earning our authorized return on invested capital and maintaining a strong balance sheet, stable cash flows, and quality credit ratings.